CordellGriggs/PHYS4130-S26/Michael/writeup.md

 ```math
 \int_{-1}^{1} R(x) dx =  \sum_{i=1}^{n} w_i  R(x_i)
 ```
 The important observation at this step is that we have converted the problem from inegrating a polynomial of degree up to 2n-1 with n quadrature points into an integral of an at most degree n-1 polynomial and n quadrature points.
-This can be handled precisely with lagrange quadrature.
-We continue by expressing R in terms of lagrange polynomials.
+R therefore has an exact representation in terms of the lagrange polynomials with our n sample points.

 By construction
 ```math